Asda, Morrisons, Tesco, Sainsbury’s, Iceland and Co-op all offer Christmas schemes, and there’s a trick to get the bonus without risking your cash.

 Why I’m not a fan of Christmas saving stamps

 So generally I’d say stay clear.
-But there is a trick where you can avoid most of the pitfuls but gain the free bonus.
+But there is a trick where you can avoid most of the pitfalls but gain the free bonus.

 How the loophole works

 Here’s the cash hack.
-The bonus isn’t paid until a set bonus day.
-So it’s only the amount saved on that date which counts.
+The bonus on these cards isn’t paid until a set bonus day.
+So it’s only the amount saved on that date that counts.
 Plus there’s no requirement to save each week or month to use these schemes.